Fernando-A-Rocha/mta-add-models/README.md

 ### Example #2

 Spawning a player after login and setting their skin ID:
+**Before you would use setElementModel, with clientside-set models you can't**
 ```lua
 -- fetch player data from database, here we use static values.
 local x,y,z = 0,0,5